- Sign up for a free Introduction to InTeGrate Modules: Hands-on, data-rich, and socially relevant geoscience activities webinar

 *Climate of Change, *Natural Hazards and Risks, *Geoscience Methods, *Earth's Mineral Resources, *Sustaining Soil Resources *Assessing Hazards, and *Interactions between Water, Earth's Surface, and Human Activity

-- Contribute to the Upcoming Earth Educators' Rendezvous: Abstract Deadline is March 1
+- Register for the Upcoming Earth Educators' Rendezvous: Early Bird Deadline is April 13

 - InTeGrate is Pleased to Announce the Publication of a New Teaching Module: Interactions between Water, Earth's Surface, and Human Activity

 InTeGrate is developing a new breed of teaching materials that can be utilized in general education courses, teacher preparation courses, core courses within geoscience majors, and courses designed for other majors including environmental studies, social science, engineering, and other sciences.

 - Registration is Now Open for the Earth Educators' Rendezvous

 Join us for the inaugural Earth Educators' Rendezvous this summer at the University of Colorado, Boulder.